 After having accepted the CERN Computing rules, you will be prompted for an e-mail address and a phone number.
 You will then receive a code via SMS to register yourself.

 Once registered, you will have access to Internet.
 As of today, we only allow http/https (on standard tcp ports) as well as other authorised services such as e-mail, VPN and SSH.
-This service is currently available in building 33, Microcosm, Restaurants 1 and 2 and main building.
-It will be activated in other buildings shortly (see details in the table below).
+This service is currently available in all the buildings where new infrastructure was already deployed (see details in the table below).

 Please note that this service is dedicated for visitors who do not need to access to CERN internal resources.
 If you connect using a laptop or smartphone already registered for access to the CERN network, no traffic will be allowed and you will be prompted to connect to the "CERN" Wi-Fi network.